-My mother-in-law gave me this beautiful pie pumpkin back in the Fall and I just got around to cooking and pureeing it.
-That’s what I love about pumpkins.
+That’s one thing I love about pumpkins.
 As long as you keep them dry and somewhat cool, they’ll last for several months before going bad.

 Before you begin, you wanna make sure that you have a PIE pumpkin, and not a carving pumpkin.
-Pie pumpkins are usually lighter colored, and smaller in size.
+Pie pumpkins are usually a much paler shade of orange than traditional bright orange carving pumpkins.
 You can cook other pumpkins, but these in particular make the best pies and quick breads.

 Step 4: Bake the pumpkin at 450* for 45 min to an hour, until you can pierce the skin easily with a knife.

 Step 6: Cut the pumpkin into pieces and drop them into a blender.
-If it won’t blend easily, add about 1 Tbsp of the water from the pan to the blender.
+If it won’t blend easily, add about 1 Tbsp of the liquid from the bowl to the blender.

 Step 7: Puree until smooth.

-Notes: The reason for freezing pumpkin puree instead of canning it is because The National Center for Home Food Preservation has put out a warning stating that it is not safe to can home-made pumpkin puree or pumpkin pie filling.
-It is safe to can pumpkin in cubes, but if you want it already pureed you’ll need to freeze it if you want to be safe.
+Why Freeze It Instead of Canning?
+The National Center for Home Food Preservation has put out a warning stating that it is not safe to can homemade pumpkin puree or pumpkin pie filling.
+It is safe to can pumpkin in cubes, but if you want it already pureed you should to freeze it just to be on the safe side.

 Once you have your pureed pumpkin, you might try canning pumpkin bread!